Heart valve surgery

 Mechanical heart valves do not often fail.
 However, blood clots can develop on these valves.
 If a blood clot forms, you may have a stroke.
 Bleeding can occur, but this is rare.
 Tissue valves last an average of 12 to 15 years, depending on the type of valve.
 Long-term use of blood thinning medicine is most often not needed with tissue valves.

-There is always a risk of infection.
+There is always a risk for infection.
 Talk to your doctor before having any type of medical procedure.

 The clicking of mechanical heart valves may be heard in the chest.
 This is normal.